 · Understanding issues of Succession

 · Negotiating and drafting agreements; the essential dos and don’ts

 · Facilitating parents drawing up parenting plans and negotiating future arrangements for their children, in the best interests of the child and based on best practice informed by international research.

 · Child-inclusive mediation and hearing the voice of the child

 · Children’s wellbeing

-· Child protection legislation, Ireland and EU
+· Child protection legislation in Ireland

 · Child protection policies and procedures, and how to implement them

 · Identifying domestic violence/abuse, mediating safely and protecting clients